wadmiraal/wind/README.md

 Usage
 -----

-You'll find an example script in `src/bin/server.sh`. **This should not be used in production.** It launches PHP's built in server, which is not meant to be used in production environments.
+You'll find an example script in `src/bin/server.sh`.
+It launches PHP's built in server, which is not meant to be used in production environments.
 It serves as an example.
 It launches `server.php`.
 You can use it with the following commands:

 ````bash
 chmod +x src/bin/server.sh